Inside: Playroom ideas, storage, and design ideas for kids. Affiliate links are listed in this post. Read more in my disclosure policy.

-Playroom Couch - a place for parents to gather, curl up with a book, or allow quiet time.
-Having a couch in the playroom is an important way to help make the room look like a piece of your home, rather than a room stuffed with toys.
+Playroom Couch – a place for parents to gather, curl up with a book, or allow quiet time.
+Having a sofa in the playroom is an important way to help make the room look like a piece of your home, rather than a room stuffed with toys.

 RELATED: See my storage solutions here.

 How do you organize a playroom?

 Hang what you want children to visit low.